IInternational Copyright Jonathan Zap, 2022

 See what I mean?
 That’s not something Rachel actually said during training.
 It’s what she’s saying in my head right now.
 It sounds sensible, like something she’d say if she were still alive.
 But it’s also a sign I might be going crazy.
 She once told me that if you doubt your sanity, you probably aren’t insane.
 I really hope that’s true.

 Although there’s no evidence of survivors, it doesn’t mean there aren’t any.
-Maybe they’re lying low, being careful not to emit electronic signals and draw the attention of anyone who might pose a threat to their shelter.
+Maybe they’re lying low, being careful not to emit electronic signals and draw the attention of anyone who might threaten their shelter.
 As unlikely as that is, I can’t abandon my post while it’s still a possibility.
 And that means I need to help maintain Kyle’s morale as well as my own.

 With his tech skills, I’m sure Kyle could break into any other computer in the biosphere.
 But each of the sixteen dorm rooms—fourteen of them empty—came equipped with a journaling terminal connected to the transcriber by a single fiber-optic cable, that no one—not even Kyle—could get into.
 After ten minutes of inactivity, a timestamp is added to the end of an entry.
 Then the text is permanently inscribed.
 Everything we could ever write will fit on that one disc.
 But right now, my words are still in limbo.
 I could delete them, and no one will ever know they existed.